calacademy-research/antweb/README.md

 rm ant-currentDump.sql
 ```

 This creates a temporary mysql container and generates the mysql data directory from the data in a folder on the machine.
 It'll take 5-10 minutes for the import to complete.
-Once it's done, you should see a `database/`
+Once it's done, you should see a `database/` with mysql data inside.

 Depending on the system, you may need to run `chmod -R 777 database` if the mysql container encounters errors.